 We did find that sharpening the tip did result in a little more breakage than the Polychromos line.
 Also, if you are someone who pushes down rather hard (which will be more common in a classroom setting), the tip may chip/break more easily than some of the lower-end wax pencils on the market.
 But this is the price you pay for the added performance and color output of a softer core.

 The core size comes in at approximately 3.3mm.
 This is about middle compared to most of the pencils we have tested.
 At this size, you should have no problem sharpening to a fine point for detailed areas.
-And yet it is large enough of a diameter to be able to put down a lot of color when necessary.
-The barrel comes in at approximately 7.5mm and is round in shape.
+And yet it is large enough of a diameter to put down a lot of color when necessary.
+The barrel comes in at approximately 7.5mm and is round.
 We know some people prefer a hexagonal barrel over a round barrel, especially in a classroom setting.